Swim vests are a great tool for helping toddlers get comfortable in the water. Here’s a rundown of the best toddler swim vests.

 The Speedo swim vest is opened and closed from the front and has an additional Velcro clasp at the top to keep the vest on while in the water.

-Made with a soft neoprene (the same stuff that your open water and triathlon wet-suits are made of), the vest gives the child plenty of arm and leg mobility while also featuring a safety strap that wraps around the bottom of the child to keep it secured.
+Made with a soft neoprene (the same stuff that your open water swimming wetsuits are made of), the vest gives the child plenty of arm and leg mobility while also featuring a safety strap that wraps around the bottom of the child to keep it secured.

 Splash About Flotation Suit

 For many, swimming in the pool means being outside.
-For outdoor pools, there is an added consideration for keeping your kiddo safe and comfortable, and that is protection from the sun.
+For outdoor pools, there is an added consideration for keeping your kiddo safe and comfortable, and that means protection from the sun.

 The Splash About Sun Protection Floatie Suit, with its half-sleeves and jammer-length legs, give your child both flotation and protection from the sun.
 Although not technically a swim vest, it performs many of the same functions, along with the bonus coverage of the suit material.